Internships

 -Ability to live in shared, drug-free and smoke-free housing with respect for others.

--Proof of health insurance coverage (not provided with internship).
+-Proof of existing health insurance coverage (not provided with internship).

 -U.S. citizenship or current authorization to work in the U.S.

-Applications will be accepted from February 15 to April 15 and reviewed in the order in which they are received.
-To apply, please assemble a single PDF containing (1) a cover letter that includes a clear description of your relevant experience with Northeastern forest plant, insect, or bird ID; (2) a CV; and (3) contact info and your relationship to at least two professional references, and email to Great Hollow’s executive director Chad Seewagen at .
-Please label the PDF as “Last name_first name” and put “Last name_2024 Internship Application” in the subject line of your email.
+The deadline to apply is March 1, 2026.
+To apply, please assemble a single PDF containing (1) a cover letter that includes a clear description of your relevant experience with Northeastern forest bird ID; (2) a resume or CV; and (3) contact info and your relationship to at least two professional references, and email the PDF to Great Hollow’s executive director Chad Seewagen ().
+Please label the PDF as “Last name_first name” and put “Last name_2026 Internship Application” in the subject line of your email.
 Applications that fail to follow these basic instructions may be disqualified.

 2023